mkazuyuki/docs/vMA-cluster.md

 ----

-This guide provides how to create Management VM Cluster cluster on EXPRESSCLUSTER for Linux.
+This guide provides how to create Management VM Cluster on EXPRESSCLUSTER for Linux.

 ----
 ## Versions